redhead/diploma-thesis/CQRS.md

 All of the terms described above are used to create, maintain, and manage a domain model.
 Using a single domain model for large systems may be impractical, reducing consistency and comprehension.
 So, DDD adopts a concept of bounded context.
 A bounded context is a context for single domain model.
 This allows us to create multiple small domain models, each focusing on some group of functionality of the whole system.

 ### The CQRS concepts

-Now that the necessary terminology of Domain-Driven Design was established, let's introduce terms that are more related to CQRS concepts.
+Now that the necessary terminology of Domain-Driven Design was settled, let's introduce terms that are more related to CQRS concepts.
 Please note that even though DDD and CQRS are not implying one another they are usually used together in most of the literature.
 Thus the distinction of what is part of DDD and what is part of CQRS sometimes blends uncertainly.
+Moreover, CQRS is to a greater degree a principle rather than a design pattern with its own terminology.
+However, the CQRS implementation established by using the domain-driven design comes with a new vocabulary.
 Some of the terms described below can be used to talk about DDD too and vice versa. **reference http://programmers.stackexchange.com/questions/302808/cqrs-and-ddd-terminology/302809#302809 **

 #### Commands